Mike Belobradic: My Resume

 Disney travel has been an intrinsic part of my life since my first trip to Disneyland Resort in California at age four (many years before Walt Disney World Resort existed).
 Walt Disney World opened in 1971 and since that time I have visited WDW 93 times and counting.
 I am looking forward to visit number 100, which I anticipate will happen sometime in 2018.

-To share my knowledge about visiting Disney Parks and Resorts and to help others with their Disney travel planning, I earned my TICO (Travel Industry Council of Ontario) Travel Advisor license and founded 1923 Main Street, Canada’s Source for Disney Destinations.
+To share my knowledge about visiting Disney Parks and Resorts and to help others with their Disney travel planning, I earned my TICO (Travel Industry Council of Ontario) Travel Advisor license and founded 1923 Main Street, which is currently my ecommerce shop for licensed merchandise.
 I am also author of the book The Very Best of Walt Disney World Resort.

 Every Business Has a Story to Tell.